alissonlauffer/PWRTelegram/README.md

 - HockeyApp crash reporting and self-updates
 - Google SMS retrieval.
 You have to type the code manually

+*PWRTelegram patches:*
+ - login as bot using importBotAutorization
+ - completly removed all unsupported background calls for bot
+ - read groups / channels history using getChannelDifference
+ - download all old private messages using getDifference with pts = 0
+ - search public chats by username using resolvUsername

 *Other:*
 - Allow to set a proxy before login
 - Added the ability to parse locations from intents containing a `geo:<lat>,<lon>,<zoom>` string